chadknowlton/PrivateOpenPilotRepo/AssuranceCases.md

 ### Evidence in Claim 4
 1. Messages design with ADAS: Advanced Driver-Assistance Systems (ADAS) is the electronic system that helps the driver.
 In the openpilot [safety model](https://comma-ai.medium.com/understanding-the-openpilot-safety-model-fe9797e306bf), point 3 it is mentioned the usage of CAN messages designed for ADAS for the communication between the driver and the system.
 2. Extra layer of Safety in panda: Openpilot has used an extra layer of safety layer in panda after doing the injection test as mentioned in the safety model point 3.
-The safety model in pandas can be viewed in this [Github Link] (https://github.com/commaai/panda/tree/master/board/safety).
+The safety model in pandas can be viewed in this [Github Link](https://github.com/commaai/panda/tree/master/board/safety).
 3. Login through secure accounts: In the comma connect [login page](https://connect.comma.ai/), it only allows users to log in through their Gmail, Github, or apple account which are considered to be secure accounts.
 4. Add-ons issues solving logs: Openpilot [GitHub issue page](https://github.com/commaai/openpilot/issues), it can be seen hundreds of issues.
 The openpilot GitHub community continuously monitored those issues and try to solve them.